mbucc/acsredux/docs/secrets.md

 While you can drop privileges using JNI, this seemed simpler.

-A developer on their local host you can just start the service.

-Notes

-In this case, the bootstrap secret is a ChaCha20 encrytion key.
+If you don't care to protect the bootstrap secret from a local exploit, you can just chmod 400 ~/.acsredux.

 Setup

     $ make

-$ ./scripts/setup-security
+    $ ./scripts/env-setup